AaronVerDow/openscad/doc/gitbook/BUILD_ON_LINUX.md

 __Note:__ These scripts are likely to fail on Sun, Solaris, AIX, IRIX, etc (skip to the 'building dependencies' section below).

-## Building for Linux/BSD on systems with older or missing dependencies
+# Linux/BSD with older or missing dependencies

 If some of your system dependency libraries are missing or old, then you can download and build newer versions into `$HOME/openscad_deps` by